TOD - 27 November 2017

 Risk and resilience - risk factors - poverty, alcoholism etc at one end of the spectrum, at the other best outcomes from the quality

-on, no education, no family connection, violence, large families. having a child put on a sleep programme in the first 18 months of life.
+Risk factors - parents in prison, no education, no family connection, violence, large families. having a child put on a sleep programme in the first 18 months of life.
 Having a child in childcare in the first three years.

 Resiliency - biggest factor is mother staying home for the first year of life.
 Others involve playing a musical instrument, speaking your first language, having a close relationship with grandparents.